We recommend all entrants read the rules carefully before entering. If you have any questions please see our Frequently Asked Questions page.

 - Poems must be the entrant’s original work.

-- Entries must not have been published, self-published, published on a website, broadcast or featured among the winners in another competition before 31 March 2018.
+- Entries must not have been published, self-published, published on a website or made public on social media, broadcast or featured among the winners in another competition before 31 March 2022.

-- The first poem submitted costs £6.50.
-Subsequent entries in the same submission cost £3.50 per poem.
-Poetry Society members (including those joining at time of submission) get a free second poem, with subsequent poems at £3.50.
+- The first poem submitted costs £7.
+Subsequent entries in the same submission cost £4 per poem.
+Poetry Society members (including those joining at time of submission) get one free second poem, with subsequent poems at £4.

 Peggy Poole Award